datalorax/site/content/post/2019-07-29-estimating-important-things-with-public-data.md

 And as you can see, they are very close.

 ## Ordinal data
 Why do we do all the gymnastics above if we can use Cohen's $D$ to get, essentially, the same answer?
 In some ways, $V$ is preferable to Cohen's $D$, because it rests on fewer assumptions.
 But more importantly, we can use the method even when all we have access to is ordinal data reported as the percentage of people in each of $n$ categories, as is required by statewide testing agencies, but also common in other areas (e.g., underweight, normal, overweight, or obese for various body-mass index (BMI) ranges).
-We can do this because we can use the percentage of respondents in each category to approximate the empirical cummulative distribution function for each group, match these curves, calculate the area under the curve, and then transform it to an effect size.
+We can do this because we can use the percentage of respondents in each category to approximate the ECDF for each group, match these curves, calculate the area under the curve, and then transform it to an effect size.
 This all makes intuitive sense, but let's prove this to ourselves.

 ### Coarsening the data
 I'll make up three cut scores to define four performance categories: 92, 97, and 107.
 Note that these are purposefully not evenly spaced, as is common in statewide testing, but some basic simulations I've conducted in the past suggest that the better the spacing, the better the ECDF approximation will be (which again, makes intuitive sense).